ericemdev/DerivApi/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-author: Developed ❤️ and valour by Ericem
+author: Developed with ❤️ and valour by Ericem
 ```